Dr. Jody Paul

 Grading Policy:

-You are expected to make several in-class presentations and to participate in class discussions and in-class exercises.
+You are expected to participate in class discussions and in-class exercises and to make in-class presentations.
 There will be homework assignments that you are required to complete and turn in.
 Your final course grade is determined by combining scores on the exercises, presentations, and assignments.
 You are guaranteed a grade no lower than that given by the following conversion of score (percentage of total possible) to letter grade:

 89% < A; 79% < B < 90%; 69% < C < 80%; 59% < D < 70%; F < 60%